Heritage language

 A heritage language is a minority language (either immigrant or indigenous) learned by its speakers at home as children, and difficult to be fully developed because of insufficient input from the social environment.
 The speakers grow up with a different dominant language in which they become more competent.
-Polinsky and Kagan label it as a continuum (taken from Valdés definition of heritage language) that ranges from fluent speakers to barely-speaking individuals of the home language.
+Polinsky and Kagan label it as a continuum (taken from Valdés definition of heritage language) that ranges from fluent speakers to barely speaking individuals of the home language.
 In some countries or cultures which determine a person's mother tongue by the ethnic group they belong to, a heritage language would be linked to the native language.

 The term can also refer to the language of a person's family or community that the person does not speak or understand, but identifies with culturally.

 Definitions and use

-Heritage language is a language which is predominantly spoken by "nonsocietal" groups and linguistic minorities.
+A heritage language is a language which is predominantly spoken by "nonsocietal" groups and linguistic minorities.

 In various fields, such as foreign language education and linguistics, the definitions of heritage language become more specific and divergent.
 In foreign language education, heritage language is defined in terms of a student's upbringing and functional proficiency in the language: a student raised in a home where a non-majority language is spoken is a heritage speaker of that language if they possess some proficiency in it.
 Under this definition, individuals that have some cultural connection with the language but do not speak it are not considered heritage students.
 This restricted definition became popular in the mid 1990s with the publication of Standards for Foreign Language Learning by the American Council on the Teaching of Foreign Languages.

-Among linguists, heritage language is an end-state language that is defined based on the temporal order of acquisition and, often, the language dominance in the individual.
+Among linguists, a heritage language is an end-state language that is defined based on the temporal order of acquisition and, often, the language dominance in the individual.
 A heritage speaker acquires the heritage language as their first language through natural input in the home environment and acquires the majority language as a second language, usually when they start school and talk about different topics with people in school, or by exposure through the media (such as written texts, the Internet, or popular culture).
 As exposure to the heritage language decreases and exposure to the majority language increases, the majority language becomes the individual’s dominant language and acquisition of the heritage language changes.
 The results of these changes can be seen in divergence of the heritage language from monolingual norms in the areas of phonology, lexical knowledge (knowledge of vocabulary or words), morphology, syntax, semantics and code-switching, although mastery of the heritage language may vary from purely receptive skills in only informal spoken language to native-like fluency.